Beatriz Vieira: Biography

 In 2021 Vieira took bronze at the Brazilian Championships among gymnasts born in 2011 and silver with rope among pre-junior.

 The following year she won silver with hoops and with ribbon at the 2022 Championships.
 In December of that year she was called up for a national training stage.

 In 2024 she competed in the age group category (13 years old) at the Pan American Championships in Guatemala City, winning gold with ribbon and bronze in teams along Anna Júlia de Carvalho.
 In December she competed in the Junior South American Championships in Aracaju, winning gold in teams, along Anna Julia De Carvalho and Sarah Mourão, the All-Around team, as well as bronze in the All-Around.

+Junior

 Vieira became a junior in 2025, in May it was revealed she was chosen to represent Brazil at the 3rd Junior World Championships in Sofia along Sarah Mourão and the national junior group.
 There she was 7th in teams, 18th with hoop and 16th with ribbon.
 In July she was selected for the Junior Pan American Games in Asunción, Paraguay.
+She took 6th place in the all-around.
+She took 5th place in ball and 7th in hoop, clubs and ribbon finals.

+The following year she was selected to compete at the 2026 Pan American Championships in Rio de Janeiro.
+There she won silver in teams (along Amanda Manente, Linda Petersen and Mariana Sartori) and bronze in the All-Around, with hoop and with ribbon.